 - 7. Employees may only advance through Grade Advancement by satisfactorily performing the duties of their current position and meeting the minimum qualifications of the next higher job in the Grade Advancement plan.
 A merit employee who meets the criteria for Grade Advancement shall be advanced. - 8.
 Employees are not eligible for Grade Advancement if they received an overall score of less than 3.0 in their most recent annual performance appraisal. - I. Bonus Awards - 1.
 An agency administrator may give a discretionary Bonus Award to an employee for outstanding performance.
 The award may be in the form of cash or paid administrative leave.
-The agency shall complete, submit, and retain a written record that lists the outstanding performance, the employee's EIN, the date of the award, and the amount of the award.
-The agency shall ensure that other similar outstanding performance is being awarded equitably. - 2.
+The agency shall keep a record of the outstanding performance being awarded and ensure that other similar outstanding performance is being awarded equitably. - 2.
 A bonus award in the form of cash may not exceed \$3,000 in aggregate over a calendar year without Council approval.
 The Council shall be notified upon the award of any bonus. - 3.
 A bonus award in the form of paid leave may not exceed five working days in aggregate over a calendar year. - 4.
 Merit employees are not eligible for bonus awards if they received an overall score of less than 3.0 in their most recent annual performance appraisal. - J. Incentive Plans - 1.
 The County encourages agency administrators to establish incentive plans that reward employees for exceptional performance that contributes to higher productivity or other recognizable achievements.
 Agency administrators shall utilize the Incentive Plan Form when submitting a plan for approval. - 2.
 Eligibility for participation in an incentive plan: - a.
 Incentive plans may be developed for any employee or class of employees and are normally submitted on a division or section-wide basis. - b.
 Written proposals for an incentive plan shall be on an employee or group basis and any or all incumbents in the specified group within the division or office covered under the incentive plan shall be equally eligible. - c.
 Merit employees are not eligible for incentive plans if they received an overall score of less than 3.0 in their most recent annual performance appraisal. - d.
 Incentive plans may not be applied retroactively. - e.
-Incentive plans for a department, office or division shall be approved by the agency administrator prior to being submitted to the Human Resources Director for approval. - f.
-An incentive award in the form of cash shall not exceed \$3,000 in aggregate over a calendar year without Council approval.
-The Council shall be notified upon the approval of any incentive plan.
+Incentive plans for a department, office or division shall be approved by the agency administrator prior to being submitted to the Human Resources Director for approval.
+The Council shall be notified upon the approval of any incentive plan. - f.

-- g.
 All incentive plan pay is taxable compensation that shall be processed through payroll. - 3.
 An incentive plan shall be in writing and include the following: - a.
 A description of the performance needed to receive the incentive. - b.
-Clearly defined performance measurement criteria. - c.
+Clearly defined performance measurement criteria.

+- c.
 A description of the efforts made to make the plan available to all qualifying employees. - d.
 The time frame for the incentive plan. - e.
-The amount of the incentive to be awarded. - K. Sign-on and Retention Compensation - 1.
-Agency administrators may request sign-on or retention compensation in order to recruit or retain staff in high turnover or hard-to-fill positions.
+The amount of the incentive to be awarded. - K. Retention Compensation - 1.
+Agency administrators may request retention compensation in order to retain staff in high turnover or hard-to-fill positions.
 Agency administrators shall notify the Mayor of all requests.
-All sign-on and retention compensation requires Council approval.
+All retention compensation requires Council approval.